Cityscape of Zagreb, Croatia (an Atlantis site).

 Klinička Bolnica Sveti Duh

 Klinička Bolnica Sveti Duh, in English, “Holy Spirit Clinical Hospital,” is a mid-sized urban hospital (500 adult beds and 70 newborn beds) with a variety of departments and clinics.
 Founded in 1804, it is the oldest currently operating hospital in all of Croatia and has undergone multiple renovations over the course of its history.
-Sveti Duh is the only hospital in Zagreb financed by the city rather than the national government.
-It is also a teaching site for the Medical Faculty of the University of Zagreb, and is therefore involved in teaching and research.
+Sveti Duh Hospital operates in 3 different locations in the city.
+It is also a teaching site for the Medical Faculty of the University of Zagreb, and is involved in teaching and research.

 The Sisters of Mercy Hospital